Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 5 - Caves and Cabals.md

 #### Apollo's Statue
 - In a relatively well lit room, stands the Grand Apollo
 - A marvelous marble beauty that almost shines among the dark stone walls of this place
-- In this room, a hoarde of treasure - gold, silver, gems and all sorts of artifacts lay spread about in small hills and mountains
+- In this room, a hoard of treasure - gold, silver, gems and all sorts of artifacts lay spread about in small hills and mountains
 - Immediately after the entrance is written:
-  **"If in the Oracle you wish to trust,**
+  **"If in the Oracle you trust,**
-  **Touch nothing but what you must"**
+  **Touch nothing but what you must.
+  Should you stray from this command,
+  Prepare to make your last stand"**
 - The statue itself is an almost perfect depiction of Apollo - ripped, tall, almost too beautiful to look at.
-  He appears as if playing an instrument, with fingers curled, but no such instrument is in the statues hand
+  He appears as if playing an instrument, with fingers curled, but no such instrument is in the statues hand.
+- Then, the players see it: Up high on a wall, the Lyre is pinned to the wall by an arrow.
+- To get the Lyre, the players must either reach it or knock it down with another object:
+	- Hit it with an arrow **{DC 5 Dexterity}**
+	- Hit it with an object **{DC 10 Dexterity}**
+	- Reach the object by scaling the wall **{DC 7 Might}**
-- **When the players put the lute into his hands, Apollo plays a beautiful song, and the far door Lights up with an 'A'** **Apollo then gently offers the players the Oracles Lute**
+- **If the players put the Lyre into his hands, Apollo plays a beautiful song, and the far door Lights up with an '$\alpha$'**
+  **Apollo then gently offers the players the Oracles Lyre**
-- **If the players touch anything besides the lute, he attacks them**
+- **If the players touch anything besides the Lyre, he attacks them**
 - Apollo Stats:
 	- Hp: 30
 	- Is **immune to piercing damage** (marble baby)